 Franz Joseph Restaurant

-Hungarians have a difficult relationship with "the Kaiser," that is, Emperor Franz Joseph, the regimented Habsburg king who ruled the country from Vienna for more than half a century: He brutally crushed the Hungarian revolution of 1848, but later facilitated the creation of Austria Hungary, thereby laying the ground for a period of unprecedented development.
-Budapest's Franz Joseph restaurant, naturally, tips its hat to the later years of the Kaiser.
-This it does, for example, with an oversized oil portrait that anchors the art-laden interior and depicts a somber and wild-moustached sovereign.
+Hungarians have a complicated relationship with "the Kaiser," that is, Emperor Franz Joseph, the regimented Habsburg king who ruled the country from Vienna for more than half a century: He brutally crushed the Hungarian revolution of 1848, but later facilitated the creation of Austria Hungary, thereby laying the ground for a period of unprecedented development.
+Budapest's Franz Joseph restaurant, naturally, tips its hat to the latter years of the Kaiser as evidenced by an oversized oil portrait anchoring the art-laden interior and depicting a somber and wild-moustached sovereign.

-This old-school, unassuming establishment, which opened in 1999, evokes not only the Habsburg monarch, but also the early aughts, when this brand of unfussy restaurants and mediocre Hungarian-Austrian classics reigned supreme across Budapest.
+This old-school, unassuming establishment, which opened in 1999, serves up unfussy regional favorites.
 While the beef stew (pörkölt) has nothing to be ashamed of, go instead for its royal version — "Franz Joseph's favorite" (he seems to have had many) — spiked with red wine and mushrooms (€10).
-Both the goulash soup (€4) and the pork schnitzel deliver (€9) the standard flavor experience.
+The goulash soup (€4) and the pork schnitzel (€9) are also decent.
 Have room for dessert?
-The Gundel palacsinta (€5), filled with walnuts and smothered in chocolate sauce, and the kaiserschmarrn shredded pancakes with apricot jam are very tasty.
+The Gundel palacsinta (€5), filled with walnuts and smothered in chocolate sauce, and the kaiserschmarrn shredded pancakes with apricot jam are the way to go.